pictograms.info

 Source Description

-ÖNORM A 3011 Public Information Symbol No 104: Tennis 1) ÖNORM A 3011 Front view of human figure with racket and ball, in front: horizontal double-line indicating net
+ÖNORM A 3011 Public Information Symbol No 104: Tennis1) ÖNORM A 3011 Frontal view of human figure with racket and ball, in front: horizontal double-line indicating net

 BS 8501 Public Information Symbol No 9062: Tennis BS 8501:2002 View of human figure with racket and ball plus horizontal line indicating net

-Summer Olympics Tokyo 2021: Pictogram Tennis O'21 Front view of human figure with racket and ball
+Summer Olympics Tokyo 2021: Pictogram Tennis O'21 Frontal view of human figure with racket and ball

-Modley & Myers page 113, SSRS: Pictogram Tennis SSRS Front view of human figure with racket and ball
+Modley & Myers page 113, SSRS: Pictogram Tennis SSRS Frontal view of human figure with racket and ball

 NPS Symbol: Recreation (Land): Tennis U.S. National